-CSST 2372 Fundamental information Assurance & Guidelines (3-0) This course provides students with the fundamentals of information assurance and common security architectures with a discussion of policy, legal, ethics, and compliance.
+CSST 2372 Fundamental Security Design and Information Assurance (3-0) This course provides students with the fundamentals of information assurance and common security architectures with a discussion of policy, legal, ethics, and compliance.
 It addresses risks, security models, access controls, and legal relationships to systems such as DMZs, proxy servers, cascading, dependencies and secure network design.
 It also addresses HIPAA, FERPPA, the Computer Security Act, Sarbanes-Oxley, privacy, payment cards, etc. as well as State, U.S and International standards.